dustinpfister/blog_posts/_posts/threejs-clock.md

 ## 4 - Conclusion

 The THREE.Clock class might prove to me a more convenient solution when it comes to setting up an animation loop in threejs compared to what I often work out with just plane vanilla javaScript features.
+However there is not just using the Clock class when it comes to learning a thing or two about what is oing on when it comes to vanilla javaScript by itself.
+What if I want to apply what it is that the Clock class is all about to a project outside that os three.js when it comes to a vanilla javaScript project for example?
+With that said there is not just using the Clock class there is also looking into the preference object in general in client side javaScript, however maybe getting deep into that is a matter for a whole other post.